andreacortellari/Sol-idarities/_posts/2011-01-01-Denizler ve Filistin.md

 tags: []
 ---

 In 2011, Alfa Yayınları published 'Denizler ve Filistin' by Turhan Feyizoğlu.
+The book is registered in [WorldCat](https://search.worldcat.org/title/750168283).

 | Cite this:   |